materialsvirtuallab/matgl/README.md

 - [Jupyter notebooks][jupyternb] on the use of MatGL.
 These notebooks can be run on [Google Colab][colab].
 This will be the primary form of tutorials for now.
 - [API documentation][apidocs] for all classes and methods.
-- [Developer's Guide](developer.md) has been written to outline the key design elements of matgl.
-This serves as a guiding documentation for developers wishing to train and contribute matgl models.
+- [Developer Guide](developer.md) outlines the key design elements of matgl, especially for developers wishing to train and contribute matgl models.

 ## References